ShenMian/sokoban-rs/README.md

   <p align="center"><img src="./docs/assets/auto_box_push.gif" width=50%></p>

-- **Level management**: Levels and solutions are stored in the database.
+- **Level management**: Levels and solutions are stored in a database.
 [More details](docs/level_management.md).
-- **Customizing**: Options can be customized via configuration file.
-[More details](docs/customizing.md).
+- **Customization**: Options can be customized via a configuration file.
+[More details](docs/customization.md).
 - **Map viewing**: Supports moving and zooming the map.
-When switching levels, the zoom will be automatically adjusted to fit the window size.
+When switching levels, the zoom will automatically adjust to fit the window size.
-- **Player character animation**: Player character has smooth movement and animations in different directions.
+- **Player character animation**: The player character has smooth movement and animations in different directions.
 - **Front-end and back-end separation**: Backend code (such as solvers) is decoupled from the frontend (such as Bevy).

 ## Acknowledgements

 - anian <<anianwu@gmail.com>>: For providing comprehensive answers to numerous inquiries regarding Sokoban and offering insightful recommendations.
-- [@PaperPlaneLSY](https://github.com/PaperPlaneLSY): For testing, improving the skin, and additional support.
+- [@PaperPlaneLSY](https://github.com/PaperPlaneLSY): For testing, improving the skin, and providing additional support.

 ## Keymap